dilipthelip/git_pluralsight/README.txt

 Update in Git hub
 sada
 git pull
-Editing the local file and it will be pushed to remote.vvv
+Editing the local file and it will be pushed to remote.vvvasdsadasd asdsadas